Typhoon lashes northeast Philippines, landslides feared

 The typhoon was expected to trigger landslides and flash floods in parts of the Cagayan Valley, the weather bureau said, adding that heavy to intense rainfall was likely within the typhoon's 100 km diameter.

 More than 5,000 passengers and about 100 vessels were stranded in ports on Saturday, mostly along the eastern seaboard.
-Airline Cebu Pacific (CEB.PS) canceled at least six domestic flights to the northern Philippines.
+Airline Cebu Pacific cancelled at least six domestic flights to the northern Philippines.

 Officials in northern Philippine provinces have alerted rescue units and positioned relief goods.
 The government readied trucks to ferry people away from low-lying and flood-prone areas.